jackmcc08/boris-bike-alec-jack/README.md

 - [x] Write a feature test that ensures a default capacity of `20` is set when no parameters are passed to `DockingStation.new`
 - [x] Create a unit test for this default capacity
 - [x] Use a default argument value within the `initialize` method to make this test pass.

+DONE#

+18. Dealing with broken bikes

+- [ ] Complete the Red-Green-Refactor TDD cycle for each of the features above.

+As a member of the public,
+So that I reduce the chance of getting a broken bike in future, I'd like to report a bike as broken when I return it.

+Public
+Bike - is broken
+Docking_station - report broken bike

+ANSWERED - implemented this user story

+As a maintainer of the system,
+So that I can manage broken bikes and not disappoint users, I'd like docking stations not to release broken bikes.

+maintainer
+bike not_working
+docking station - does not release bike

+As a maintainer of the system,
+So that I can manage broken bikes and not disappoint users, I'd like docking stations to accept returning bikes (broken or not).